gorlapraveen/firefox_b2b_comm_radio_addon/README.md

 ### Vision :

 To design a system for ease of Individual Internet access and circumventing Individual censorship while working with open communities.

 ### Statement:

-*Establishing the Radio communication between two or more systems by establishing communication between two or more open browsers within the Radio frequency range with the helpful combination of* [GNU radio](https://gnuradio.org)-*Software Defined Radio(SDR software + RF Hardware) with Firefox web browser* **addon.**
+Establishing the Radio communication between two or more systems by establishing communication between two or more open browsers within the Radio frequency range with the helpful combination of* [GNU radio](https://gnuradio.org)-Software Defined Radio(SDR software + RF Hardware) with Firefox web browser addon.

 **Problem:**
 1. When user is refused for Internet connection(Wireless/Wired).
 2. When Specific user is censored to access Web.

 **The Objectives and Implementations of This project includes:**
 1. Establishing the Radio communication between two or more systems by establishing communication between two or more open browsers within the Radiofrequency range.
 2. This is by integrating (Firefox) browser with GNU radio -and SDR Hardware.
-Taking the advantage of developing and implementing Firefox addon(s).
+Taking the advantage of developing and implementing
+Firefox addon(s).
 3. Taking the advantage of complete Open policy implementation.

 **Advantages:**

-*A System/Device which is censored(refused internet connection) to access Web, can Privately access Web:*
+A System/Device which is censored(refused internet connection) to access Web, can Privately access Web:

 1. This helps in communicating with nearby systems(having Internet access) within the radio frequency range when your(or someones) Internet service Provider refused to provide user based internet and/or when there is individual user defined Censorship for accesing Web.
 2. Need no direct internet access(or WiFi network) for two or more system communication within the range.
 3. Increases the anonymity and privacy of the user by Hiding the true (IP) address of Orginating system.
 4. Avoiding the internal censorship while connecting to other systems for accessing the Internet.

 ----------------------------------------------------------------------------------------------

 **What feature, release, or product can others work on during the program (September - December 2018)?**

-_*Contributions from other collaborative individuals and Team members are **Welcome** in each and every area of the project.
-However, it is great to get collaboration for the following.*_
+Contributions are welcome in each and every area of the project:

 1. Firefox integration with GNU radio.
 2. Developing browser add-ons for the above implementation.